openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 # IANA Considerations

 IANA is requested to add the algorithm IDs defined in {{iana-pubkey-algos}} to the existing registry `OpenPGP Public Key Algorithms`.
-The field specifications enclosed in square brackets for the ML-KEM + ECDH composite algorithms denote fields that are only conditionally contained in the data structure.
+The field specifications enclosed in square brackets for the ML-KEM + ECDH composite algorithms denote fields that may or may not be present, depending on the version of the PKESK packet.

 {: title="IANA updates for registry 'OpenPGP Public Key Algorithms'" #iana-pubkey-algos}